Avdunusinghe/Avdunusinghe/README.md

 - 📚 I'm  Undergraduate Sri Lanka Institute of Information Technology(SLIIT)
 <!--- 🔭 I’m currently working on ...-->
 - 📚 I am currently an undergraduate student in the Sri Lanka Institute of Information Technology(SLIIT)
-- 🌱 I’m currently learning Java, Angular,C#
+- 🌱 I’m currently learning Java, Angular,C#,.net
-- ✨ I'm interested in Software Engineering, Enterprise application development, cloud operations engineering
+- ✨ I'm interested in  Enterprise application development, Cloud operations engineering
 <!--- 👯 I’m looking to collaborate on ...
 - 🤔 I’m looking for help with ...
 - 💬 Ask me about ...